Ex Bertha brings heavy rain and gales to the UK

 "People can keep up to date with the latest information and flood alerts on our website or on Twitter by following @natreswales."

-The low pressure system will move out over the North Sea and away from the UK on Monday but is expected to continue to give heavy rain across parts of Scotland through the day.
+The low pressure system will move out over the North Sea and away from the UK on Monday but is expected to continue to give heavy rain Severe weather warnings through the day.

 Marc Becker, Hydrology Duty Manager, for the Scottish Environment Protection Agency (SEPA) said: "Wet and windy weather is expected over many parts of Scotland today (Sunday 10 August) and into tomorrow which has the potential to result in some localised flooding especially across the east and north of the country.